 The telecoil is a receiver for audio signals transmitted from an inductive loop installation.
-The telecoil is meant for telephone conversations and for loop systems in e.g. theatres, churches or lecture rooms, marked with the following symbol:
+The telecoil is meant for telephone conversations and for loop systems in e.g. theatres, churches or lecture rooms, marked with the following symbol.

-The telecoil is activated by selecting the Telecoil Program using the push-button.
+The telecoil is activated by selecting the telecoil program using the push-button.
 When activated, a certain number of beeps/blinks corresponding to the telecoil program will be played.

-See "Programs" to see where the telecoil program is placed among the choices of programs 1-4.
+See "Programs" to see where the telecoil program is placed.